SebastianWaltilla/ITHS-Course-9-equisportarena-spring/consumerkafka/README.md

 # Service for demo of kafka consumer.
-Start with running ./start-servers.sh for run containers for kafka.
+Start with running ./start-servers.sh to run the containers for the kafka services.
 Then start the application together with contest application.

 Send a message from contest applications endpoint by POST to /kafka/show